opentibiabr/opentibiabr.github.io/_posts/2020-06-15-fortnightly-updates-06.markdown

 title:  "Fortnightly Update #06"
 date:   2020-06-15 11:00:00 -0400
 categories: updates
-excerpt: we are doing a lot of thing here xD
+excerpt: breaking change: the map is now zip format instead of rar. feature: hirelings made by jlcvp
 ---

 #### Special Thanks for our Donators
-- Unfortunately we did not have any donations in the period.
-If you like our project, feel free to pay us a coffee, pizza or something else.
+- Unfortunately, we did not have any donations in the period.
+If you like our project, feel free to pay us a coffee, pizza, or something else.
 [Click here][donation-link] check donations methods.

 ### Added
 - Feat: dawnport revision and fixes: [#1134][pr-1134] by [dudantas][gh-dudantas]